 Anthea Howlett - Co-opted Governor Health & Safety

-We have lived in Osmotherley since 2008 and we are pleased to be part of the community and contribute to village life.
+Myself and my husband have two young sons and have lived in Osmotherley since 2008.
+We are pleased to be part of the community and enjoy contributing to village life.

 I am a dentist and, having previously owned my own practice, now work part-time.

-I have been Chair of Osmotherley Pre-School for 3 years and have been proud to see the Pre-School develop and flourish during this time.
+I have been Chair of Osmotherley Pre-School for over 5 years and have been proud to see the Pre-School develop and flourish during this time.